Creating socially-conscious, and eco-aware trauma-informed trainings for those who serve children and families.

 Given the significant array of risks traumatic experiences pose to children and families and the impact that responsive organizations and systems can have on promoting resiliency, the Wisconsin Department of Children and Families, and Natural Wisdom Counseling LLC have recognized the need to develop Trauma Informed Training for child and family-serving organizations.
 As a result, we joined forces to create the Wisconsin Hawthorn Project to house a curriculum and deliver trauma-informed trainings and technical assistance to programs, agencies, and organizations that primarily serve children and families.

 During the proposal process, it became clear that in order to reach such a large audience with diverse workplaces and needs, in such a short period of time, we would need an innovative, interdisciplinary, community driven approach.
-And then the Wisconsin Hawthorn Project was born—incorporating standard trauma-informed care principles (SAMHSA) with Interpersonal Neurobiology, Infant and Early Childhood Mental Health, Mindfulness-Based Interventions (like Mindfulness-Based Stress Reduction), and Nature-Based Interventions (like Gestalt Equine Psychotherapy).
+And then the Wisconsin Hawthorn Project was born—incorporating standard trauma-informed care principles (SAMHSA) with Interpersonal Neurobiology, Infant and Early Childhood Mental Health, Mindfulness-Based Interventions (like Mindfulness-Based Stress Reduction), Body-Based Interventions (like aikido), and Nature-Based Interventions (like Gestalt Equine Psychotherapy).